Applications are now open for the MSc Data Science bursary.

-Up to ten £10,000 bursaries available for students studying MSc Data Science.
+Up to twenty-seven £10,000 bursaries available for students studying MSc Data Science.
 Funded by the Office for Students (OfS), the scholarships are designed to support those from under-represented groups develop skills in data science and artificial intelligence.

 You must have already applied for the full-time MSc Data Science programme and have a postgraduate application number.